In your spiritual practice, bite off what you can chew. Begin with what you can handle.

 The external world is a reflection of the inhabitants's internal world.

 Jewel Heart Netherlands organises meditation and study retreats on a regular basis.
 They usually take place in the Jewel Heart centre in Nijmegen, Netherlands.

 When our teacher Gelek Rimpoche was alive, he would try to visit the Netherlands twice a year.
 Now that he has passed, we hope to continue to organize our own retreats and invite teachers to share their knowledge of Tibetan Buddhist subjects.

-- October 2016: Dagyab Rinpoche (spiritual leader and founder of Tibet House, Germany)
+- June 2018: H.E.
+Dagyab Rinpoche (spiritual leader and founder of Tibet House, Germany)